-- An employer may terminate an employee's employment because the employee has reached pensionable age, which is generally 55 years.
+- An employer may terminate an employee's employment because he or she has reached retirement age.
 (See Retirement)

 - Employers are prohibited from dismissing employees on certain grounds - such as their pregnancy, marriage or trade union membership - and any such dismissals will be null and void.
 (See Prohibited grounds for dismissal)